Unit 2 - Practice Quiz

 C. It is an orthogonal projection from onto the row space of (the range of ).

-D. It is an orthogonal projection from onto the null space of (the left null space of ).
+D. It is an orthogonal projection from onto the column space of (the range of ).

 43 Consider a dataset where the covariance matrix has eigenvalues .
 You apply a linear transformation to the data , where is an orthogonal matrix ().
 What are the principal components and their corresponding variances (eigenvalues) for the transformed data ?